liam-nguyen/note/wiki/docs/OS/操作系统概念/6 Synchronization Tools.md

 **Atomic variables**(原子变量) provides atomic operations on basic data types such as integers and booleans.
 Their use is often **limited to single updates of shared data such as counters and sequence generators**.

 !!! important
-    It is important to note that although atomic variables provide atomic updates, they do not entirely solve race conditions in all circumstances.
+    Although atomic variables provide atomic updates, they do not entirely solve race conditions in all circumstances.

 ```c